yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/how-to-demo/index.md

 <div class="try-it">
   <h2>Try It: Planning a Demo</h2>
   <p>With your group, discuss and write down your answers to the planning questions.</p>
-  <p>Then, select a Google Slides template you all like, and start making slides that highlight your talking points.
+  <p>Then, select a Google Slides template you all like and start making slides that highlight your talking points.
 Make sure to assign each slide to a group member, and make sure to give equal talking time to everyone!</p>
   <p>Consider how you will show the functionality of your app - will you have up your real app on a simulator?
 Can you connect an iOS device to the projector/TV?
 A giphy recording of it?
 Who will do the clicking, and who will do the talking?
 Consider every little detail.</p>
 </div>